 Bend’s current TSP was completed in 2001.
-It has served us well, but Bend has grown and changed significantly.
+It has served us well, but Bend has grown and changed since then.

 - Bend’s transportation needs are different.
 We are bigger and transportation technology is rapidly changing.

 - Bend’s transportation network has changed.
-Since 1991, we added the Bend Parkway, the Healy Bridge, construction or improvement of other arterials, many roundabouts, and a more extensive trail system.
+Since 1991, we have added the Bend Parkway and the Healy Bridge.
+We have also completed construction or improvement of other arterials, roundabouts, and a more extensive trail system.

 - Regional and state transportation priorities have evolved.
-We have a regional transit system, many more people commute into Bend daily for employment, and we have a growing tourism industry.
+We have a regional transit system, many more people commuting into Bend for employment, and a growing tourism industry.

 HOW DOES THIS FIT WITH REGIONAL PLANNING?

 In addition to the City's TSP update, Bend's Metropolitan Planning Organization (MPO) will also be updating their Metropolitan Transportation Plan (MTP).
 The City and the MPO have largely concurrent boundaries and share many transportation planning challenges.
-State law emphasizes that the City and the MPO coordinate on their transportation plans, and planning work for both agencies will be simplified if they are using the same public outreach process, models, data bases, and project lists, as well as project cost estimates and funding programs.
-Therefore, the City of Bend and the Bend MPO will complete a joint process to update both the TSP and MTP.
+State law emphasizes that the City and the MPO coordinate on their transportation plans.
+Planning work for both agencies will be simplified if they are using the same public outreach process, models, databases, and project lists, as well as project cost estimates and funding programs.
+Therefore, the City and the MPO will complete a joint process to update both the TSP and MTP.
 Community input will apply to both.